 Motor Vehicle Technology

 Located in the Key Stage 4 block, we have a superb motor vehicle workshop with a car ramp, wheel changing and balancing facilities, a green powered racing car and many quad and motorbikes.
 These facilities and equipment are fully utilised throughout our KS4 and 5 vocational option curriculum where students complete courses in Motor Vehicle Road Control, Motor Vehicle maintenance, checking and maintaining a cars tyre pressure and tread depth and identification of external and internal car parts.

 Utilising our amazing grounds, we have established a forest school area and deliver the subject across key stage 3 and in residence.
 A forest school curriculum helps to develop communication and interaction skills, social, emotional and mental health, team work and co-operation skills.
 We are able to extend this opportunity in key stages 4 and 5 for students with a particular interest in this area who work alongside our coppicing expert on a social forestry programme.

-Located in Key Stage 4 is a sensory room that is widely used by our students.
-We are currently fundraising to develop a sensory immersion room that will bring learning to life for everyone.
-Students in our CIP (Communication, Independence and Personal Progress) access this room regularly to provide sensory interventions to individuals or small groups of students as well as developing communication and interaction through Tac-Pac sessions to classes.
+Located in Key Stages 3 and 4 are sensory rooms that are widely used by our students.
+Students in our seekers pathway access this room regularly to provide sensory interventions to individuals or small groups of students as well as to develop communication and interaction through Tac-Pac sessions.

-A sensory trail has been developed alongside the woods and farm area with water play, wind chimes and other sensory activities.
-All students across the school have access to the facility.
+A sensory garden trail has been developed alongside the woods and farm area with water play, wind chimes and other sensory activities and walks.
+All students across the school have access to this facility.